nokia-eda/docs/docs/blog/posts/2024/try-eda-pro.md

 Alright, you noticed that the make preferences file contain only a handful of variables.
 But what if you want to customize the installation further?

-For example, you might want to use EDA with a virtual topology built with Containerlab.
-To do that, you have to disable the EDA's "digital twin" feature by setting the `simulate = false` in the Engine Config resource.
-But this option is not exposed in the preferences file.
-What to do?

 EDA uses the [kpt](https://kpt.dev/) to deploy and manage the configuration of its components.
 When browsing the [nokia-eda/kpt][kpt-repo] repository you may notice the `kpt-set` comments in various kubernetes manifests:

 ```yaml title="snippet from <code>eda-kpt-base/engine-config/engineconfig.yaml</code>"